 What do you think makes your company stand out?
 Can you share a story?

-I honestly don’t think there are any companies out there who directly compare to us.
-We’ve managed to make commercial success out of some ideas that others in our industry may have dismissed as being too niche or too much of a fad.
+I honestly don’t think there are many companies out there who directly compare to us.
+We’ve managed to make a commercial success out of some ideas that others in our industry may have dismissed as being too niche or too much of a fad.
 That I think is our real strength.
 We can see opportunities that others miss, and we can take those opportunities to a level that nobody else can.
 We do this without a conventional management structure and without any conventional work practices.
-For example, the majority of our business is carried out in the US while most of our core team are based in the UK (reviewing the travel budget at the end of the financial year is always a laugh).
+For example, the majority of our business is carried out in the US while most of our core team is based in the UK (reviewing the travel budget at the end of the financial year is always a laugh).
 But while much of how we do things fly in the face of accepted business wisdom, it works for us.

 Are you working on any new or exciting projects now?

 A large part of our focus over the past 12 months has been on The Big Bounce America.
 The success of that project has taken us by surprise somewhat and has led to us concentrating a lot of our time on making sure that the event realizes its potential.
 We launched with a short, 15 date tour in late summer 2017 to see if we could make the concept work and to test consumer demand.
 That very quickly led to us deciding to go ‘all in’ for the 2018 event season, expanding to 64 city stops with.
-So that’s been where our collective heads have been at recently.
+So that’s been where our collective heads have been recent.
 But there’s a folder on my desktop with a gazillion other ideas at various stages of development all waiting for the right time, and a few spare hours, to take them to the next stage.